agentio/serviceinfrastructure/content/docs/serviceinfrastructure/servicemanagement.md

 ## The IAMPolicyService service

 The [IAMPolicyService](https://github.com/googleapis/googleapis/blob/master/google/iam/v1/iam_policy.proto#L59) ([Google documentation](https://cloud.google.com/service-infrastructure/docs/service-management/reference/rpc/google.iam.v1)) is defined in [iam_policy.proto](https://github.com/googleapis/googleapis/blob/master/google/iam/v1/iam_policy.proto).
 It allows us to set IAM policies that allow other Google Cloud users to see the managed services that we create and enable them for use in their projects.
 When a user has enabled your service, they will be able to create API keys that they can use to call your service.
-When you check those keys with `ServiceControl`, you'll be able to see which project owns them.
+When you check those keys with `ServiceControl`, you'll see which project owns them.

 The full names of these methods begin with `google.iam.v1.IamPolicyService.`